jrb00013/F1TENTH/README.md

 ## Requirements:

 # Hardware / Physical Car Components
-(you can buy a kit online from Penn Engineering at [!this link](https://racecarj.com/products/racecar-j-robot-f1-tenth-kit) through the University of Pennsylvania's website for around $1800 + another $1600 for the sensors and the NVIDIA Jetson as the kit does not include those components)
+(you can buy a kit online from Penn Engineering at [this link](https://racecarj.com/products/racecar-j-robot-f1-tenth-kit) through the University of Pennsylvania's website for around $1800 + another $1600 for the sensors and the NVIDIA Jetson as the kit does not include those components)

 - 1-2 Battery Packs (5000 mAh each) with a XT90 connector
 - Traxxas RC Rally Car with a Laser-Cut chassis